 About NZ's network of schools

-New Zealand currently has about 2,500 schools.
-Together they form New Zealand’s network of schools.
-We look after all state and state integrated schools in 10 regions across the country, and each region has smaller local networks of schools.
+New Zealand’s 2,500 schools make up the network of schools.
+We look after all state and state-integrated schools in 10 regions across the country, and each region has smaller local networks of schools.

 You can also view this video in te reo Māori:

 To offer the best quality education for all children and young people, New Zealand’s schools have to be responsive, resilient, sustainable and inclusive.
 Our schools are continuously adapting as our population grows and our communities change.